hyungyukang/Omega/components/omega/doc/design/SplitTimeStepping.md

 # 1 Overview

-This document describes the time-stepping methods used in Omega1, particularly emphasizing the split explicit scheme adapted for p-level vertical coordinates, following the methods described by Higdon (2005).
-The primary objective is to achieve stable, efficient, and accurate numerical integration of ocean circulation model equations.
+To enhance computational efficiency by allowing longer timesteps, ocean models require split barotropic–baroclinic time stepping methods.
+The implementation described here is based on the approach of Higdon (2005) and was employed in MPAS-Ocean, where the approach explicitly subcycles the barotropic terms.
+The split-explicit time stepping scheme in Omega1 is nearly identical to the `split_explicit` scheme in MPAS-Ocean, but in the tilted pressure $\(p^\*\)$ coordinate.
+Therefore, this document focuses specifically on split explicit timestepping in the $p^\*$ coordinate.
+The implicit treatment of the barotropic terms is planned for a future stage.

+The split explicit method involves the following sequence:
+ 1) Decompose velocity into barotropic and baroclinic components.
+ 2) Advance the baroclinic velocities using a large timestep, and compute the vertically averaged forcing $\(\boldsymbol{\overline{G}})$
+ 3) Subcycle the barotropic velocity using small explicit timesteps.
+ 4) Recombine velocities and update other relevant variables.

 # 2 Requirements

-## 2.1 Accurate Discretization

-Temporal discretization in ocean modeling is crucial because inaccuracies can accumulate and degrade long-term simulations.
-Therefore, Omega1 must maintain at least second-order accuracy in time to ensure high fidelity in representing ocean dynamics, especially when simulating long-term climate scenarios or capturing fine-scale oceanographic processes.

-## 2.2 Stability
+## 2.1 Requirement: A split time-stepping in the tilted pressure $\(p^*\)$ coordinate

+The algorithm should be based on Section 2.3 of Higdon (2005), with modifications to accommodate the $p^\*$ coordinate variables.
+It should accept input parameters for the time-stepping scheme, the number of split-explicit iterations, the number of barotropic subcycles, and the number of baroclinic Coriolis iterations.
+An unsplit variant will also be included, which mirrors the split-explicit approach except that the full velocity is solved during the baroclinic stage, with no operations performed in the barotropic stage.

+## 2.2 Requirement: Stable time integration for long-term and high-resolution simulations

-Stability in numerical ocean modeling dictates the largest feasible timestep, directly influencing computational cost.
-The implemented time-stepping methods must allow for reasonably long timesteps while preventing numerical instabilities, such as those arising from internal gravity waves and barotropic modes, particularly important in global-scale and high-resolution ocean modeling.
+Stability constrains the maximum allowable timestep, which in turn affects computational cost.
+The implemented split-explicit time stepping methods must allow for reasonably long timesteps while preventing numerical instabilities, such as those arising from internal gravity waves and barotropic modes, particularly important in global-scale and high-resolution ocean modeling.
+At a minimum, the time-stepping approach used in Omega1 should accommodate the same timestep sizes as MPAS-Ocean for both the baroclinic and barotropic subsystems.

-## 2.3 Performance
+## 2.3 Requirement: Modularization of baroclinic and barotropic time-stepping methods

-Ocean models like Omega1 are typically run on high-performance computing (HPC) platforms.
-Hence, the implemented scheme must efficiently scale across:

-- Single CPU performance to enable rapid development and debugging.
-- Parallel CPU architectures to utilize multiple nodes efficiently, reducing wall-clock time for operational and research simulations.
-- GPU acceleration for massively parallel architectures, significantly enhancing computational speed and efficiency.

-## 2.4 Modularity

 Modularity ensures ease of testing and future-proofing of the Omega1 codebase.
-Implementing a modular design enables straightforward integration of alternative time-stepping schemes, facilitates easier maintenance, and encourages contributions from a broader scientific community, thereby enhancing innovation and flexibility.
+Implementing a modular design enables mix and match time-stepping schemes of the baroclinic and barotropic subsystems, straightforward integration of alternative time-stepping schemes, facilitates easier maintenance by separating the baroclinic and barotropic time stepping codes,

-## 2.5 Conservation

-Ensuring conservation of physical properties like mass and tracers is essential for the physical reliability of ocean model simulations.
-Omega1 must rigorously conserve total mass (volume-integrated layer thickness, $h$) and total tracers (area-integrated $\phi$), thereby ensuring accurate long-term climate simulations and realistic modeling of biogeochemical processes.

-## 2.6 Explicit Time Argument for RHS

-Explicitly including a time argument in the RHS functions is necessary to accurately handle time-dependent forcing terms (e.g., tides, seasonal wind stresses, and surface buoyancy fluxes).
-This allows precise alignment of model forcing with observational datasets or climate model outputs, significantly improving model realism and predictability.
+thereby enhancing innovation and flexibility.

 # 3 Algorithmic Formulation